Time Out says

 What better way to while away summer than by watching under the stars in Centennial Park?

+As ever, Moonlight Cinema is a BYO event, so pack a picnic and some bubbles on ice.
+If you’re famously unprepared, have no fear, there will be a phalanx of food trucks on offer and a licensed bar for libations too.
 And if you’re the extra AF-type, you can bling it up with Moonlight’s Gold Grass option, offering the best views plus waiter service direct to your plush bean bag pew.
 Espresso Martinis and ice cream will, of course, be on hand to cool your jets.

 Love movies under the stars?
 Here's our round-up of the best outdoor cinemas in Sydney.